pdp10/sbpipe/docs/source/developer_manual.md

 #### simul
 The subpackage `sbpipe.simul` contains the class `Simul` in the file `simul.py`.
-This is a generic simulator interface used by the pipelines in SB pipe.
+This is a generic simulator interface used by the pipelines in SBpipe.
 This mechanism uncouples pipelines from specific simulators which can therefore be configured in each pipeline configuration file.
-As of 2016, the following simulators are available in SB pipe:
+As of 2016, the following simulators are available in SBpipe:

 - `Copasi`, package `sbpipe.simul.copasi`, which implements all the methods of the class `Simul`;